vvvv/visualprogramming.net/content/blog/2023/News/call-for-summer-season-23-workshops/index.md

 Hello Summer Season!

 We are excited to announce that the [NODE Institute](https://thenodeinstitute.org/summer-season-23/) is running a [vvvv beginners course](https://thenodeinstitute.org/courses/vvvv-beginner-class-summer-2023/) as well as a range of intermediate/advanced sessions.
 We welcome members of the community to join us by proposing or requesting specific workshops.
-Now we would löike to hear from you!
+Now we would like to hear from you!

 * **What workshops do you want to attend?**
 * **What workshops can you offer to host?**